 Lurie Children's believes in protecting the privacy of your health information.

-The information on this webpage tells you about a federal law, known as the HIPAA Privacy Rule, which is designed to help protect the privacy of that health information.
-The HIPAA Privacy Rule requires Lurie Children's to make a copy of our Notice of Privacy Practices ("the Notice") available.
+This Notice of Privacy Practices (“Notice”) tells you about a federal law, the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, designed to help protect that privacy.
+The HIPAA Privacy Rule requires Lurie Children's to make this Notice available.
 This Notice explains our use of your health information.

-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This Notice describes how medical information about you may be used and disclosed and how you can access this information.
 Please review it carefully.

-This Notice of Privacy Practices ("Notice") describes how we may use and disclose patient information for treatment, payment or health care operations and for other purposes that are permitted or required by law.
-It also describes a patient's, parent's, legal guardian's, or other authorized personal representative's rights to access and control of patient information.
-"Patient information" is information that may identify the patient and that relates to the patient's past, present or future physical or mental health or condition and related healthcare services or payment for such services.
+This Notice describes how we may use and disclose patient information for treatment, payment, health care operations, and other purposes permitted or required by law.
+It also describes a patient's, parent's, legal guardian's, or other authorized personal representative's rights to access and control patient information.
+"Patient information" is information that may identify the patient and that relates to the patient's past, present, or future physical or mental health or condition and related healthcare services or payment for such services.

-If you have any questions about this Notice, please contact our Privacy Office at Ann & Robert H. Lurie Children's Hospital of Chicago, 225 East Chicago Avenue, Box 261, Chicago, Illinois 60611-2605 or by phone at 312.227.4857.
+If you have any questions about this Notice, please contact our Privacy Officer at Ann & Robert H. Lurie Children's Hospital of Chicago, 225 East Chicago Avenue, Box 160, Chicago, Illinois 60611-2605, or by phone at 1.312.227.4679.

 WHO WILL FOLLOW THIS NOTICE

-This Notice describes the privacy practices of Children’s Hospital of Chicago Medical Center, Ann & Robert H. Lurie Children’s Hospital of Chicago, Stanley Manne Children’s Research Institute, Pediatric Faculty Foundation, Inc., Children’s Surgical Foundation, Inc., Pediatric Anesthesia Associates, Ltd., Lurie Children’s Medical Group, LLC, Lurie Children’s Primary Care, LLC (also known as Town & Country Pediatrics), Almost Home Kids, Lurie Children’s Health Partners Care Coordination, LLC, and their physicians, nurses, other personnel and business associates (collectively, “we” or “us").
-It applies to services provided to you at the following locations in Chicago, Illinois: Ann & Robert H. Lurie Children's Hospital of Chicago, Ann & Robert H. Lurie Children's Hospital of Chicago Outpatient Centers in Lincoln Park and Uptown, and our outpatient services offered in Lincoln Square and Lakeview.
-It also applies to our outpatient centers in Arlington Heights, Glenview, New Lenox, Lake Forest, Westchester, and Winfield, our outpatient services offered in Gurnee and Grayslake, and Almost Home Kids locations in Naperville and Chicago.
+This Notice describes the privacy practices of Children’s Hospital of Chicago Medical Center, Ann & Robert H. Lurie Children’s Hospital of Chicago, Stanley Manne Children’s Research Institute, Pediatric Faculty Foundation, Inc., Lurie Children’s Surgical Foundation, Inc., Lurie Children’s Pediatric Anesthesia Associates, Lurie Children’s Medical Group, LLC, Lurie Children’s Primary Care, LLC (also known as Town & Country Pediatrics), Almost Home Kids, Lurie Children’s Health Partners Care Coordination, LLC, and their physicians, nurses, other personnel and business associates (collectively, “we” or “us”).

 OUR PLEDGE REGARDING PATIENT INFORMATION